What is restless legs syndrome (RLS)?

 Talk to your healthcare provider about what type of treatment is best for you.

-What can be done to control or decrease RLS symptoms?
+What can be done to control or decrease the symptoms of restless legs syndrome?

-If you have RLS, avoid caffeinated beverages, alcohol, and tobacco products.
+If you have RLS, you may want to avoid caffeinated beverages, alcohol, and tobacco products, as these substances can worsen symptoms.
 Also, massaging the calves and legs may help the pain.
 Practicing good health and sleep habits may also help reduce your symptoms.
 Soaking in a warm bath can be helpful.
+Alternatively, cold compresses can be comforting to some patients.
+Magnesium supplements may also help.
 Reduce stress as much as possible.

 Depending on the severity of your RLS symptoms, exercise may help reduce the discomfort.
 Beginning and ending each day with leg stretches may be helpful.
 Some people find that running in place for a short period of time, riding an exercise bike, or walking alleviates the symptoms of RLS.
 If your RLS is so severe that exercising or stretching the legs becomes painful, it is best for you to consult your doctor for alternative methods to control your symptoms.